Physalis peruviana aka Cape Gooseberry

 Cape Gooseberry, Peruvian Ground Cherry, Gooseberry Tomato

-How to care for Cape Gooseberry
+How difficult is it to take care of Cape Gooseberry

 If you're looking for a plant that offers a moderate level of challenge, Cape Gooseberry is a great choice to test your gardening skills.